rmsk2/X16_mandelbrot/README.md

 iterations/sec.
 The  C64 version takes one hour and 15 minutes to calculate the same visualisation in a resolution of 320x200.
 Of course the biggest part of the speedup stems from the fact that the 65C02 in the X16 runs at 8MHz where the 6510 in a C64 is clocked at 1MHz but the X16 version is also more efficient as it only uses 84% of the clock cycles of the C64 version.
-The main reason for this increaed efficiency is that the Commander X16 version is able to store a precalculated table (of size 128K) for 8 bit by 8 bit multiplication im RAM.
+The main reason for this increased efficiency is that the Commander X16 version is able to store a precalculated table (of size 128K) for 8 bit by 8 bit multiplication im RAM.

 ![](/result.png?raw=true "Example picture in hires mode")